 In what follows, we will model and analyze three representative 5G scenarios using simmer.
-The source code for the use cases presented here, including configuration (definition of constants and parameters), simulation and analysis of results, is available online (see the "Articles" section at http://r-simmer.org, and the GitHub repository at https://github.com/r-simmer/simmer, accessed on Feb.
-2018), while summary statistics of the simulations performed and their complexity are provided below.
+The source code for the use cases presented here, including configuration (definition of constants and parameters), simulation and analysis of results, is available online, 5 while some summary statistics of the simulations performed and their complexity are provided below.